-The trial commenced on 12 February 2002 before Judge Richard May (presiding, until 31 May 2004), Judge Patrick Robinson (presiding) and Judge O-Gon Kwon with evidence relevant only to the charges relating to Kosovo.
+The trial commenced on 12 February 2002 before Judge Richard May (presiding, until 31 May 2004), Judge Patrick Robinson (presiding, from 1 June 2004 onwards) and Judge O-Gon Kwon, with evidence relevant only to the charges relating to Kosovo.
 The Prosecution concluded its case regarding Kosovo on 11 September 2002.
 On 26 September 2002, the Prosecution started the presentation of its case regarding Croatia and Bosnia and Herzegovina.
-The Prosecution concluded the presentation of its evidence in chief on 25 February 2004.
+The Prosecution concluded the presentation of its case-in-chief on 25 February 2004.

-On 12 April 2004, the UN Secretary-General appointed Lord Bonomy as a Judge of the ICTY.
+On 12 April 2004, the UN Secretary-General appointed Lord Iain Bonomy as a judge of the ICTY.
 Lord Bonomy, whose appointment was effective as of 1 June 2004, replaced Judge Richard May who had retired due to ill-health.